MohamedESalem/legal_practice_management/REFACTORING_SUMMARY.md

 ## ✅ Conclusion

-The refactoring has successfully transformed the Legal Case Management module into a:
+The refactoring has successfully transformed the legal practice management module into a:
 - **Professional-grade solution** with comprehensive Arabic support
 - **Maintainable codebase** with centralized constants and configuration
 - **Testable application** with comprehensive test coverage
 - **Well-documented system** with clear development guides
 - **Scalable architecture** ready for future enhancements

-The module now follows Odoo's highest standards and best practices, providing a solid foundation for legal case management with full Arabic support.
+The module now follows Odoo's highest standards and best practices, providing a solid foundation for legal practice management with full Arabic support.